bevyengine/bevy-website/release-content/0.15/release-notes/14791_Required_Components.md

 commands.spawn(MyNode);
 ```

 The `Style` component fields have been moved into `Node`. `Style` was never a comprehensive "style sheet", but rather just a collection of properties shared by all UI nodes.
 A "true" ECS style system would style properties _across_ components (`Node`, `Button`, etc), and we [do have plans to build a true style system](https://github.com/bevyengine/bevy/discussions/14437).
-All "computed" node properties (such as the size of the node after it has been layed out) have been moved to the `ComputedNode` component.
+All "computed" node properties (such as the size of the node after it has been laid out) have been moved to the `ComputedNode` component.

 This change has made spawning UI nodes in Bevy _much_ cleaner and clearer: